pemcg/embedded-ansible-canary-playbook-discovery/roles/amf-application-signature-ibm-sterling-commerce/README.md

-# amf-application-signature-oracle-concurrent-manager
+# amf-application-signature-ibm-sterling-commerce
-An Ansible Role that identifies an Oracle Concurrent Manager server as part of the Ansible Migration Factory Discovery process.
+An Ansible Role that identifies an IBM Sterling Commerce server as part of the Ansible Migration Factory Discovery process.

 ## Variables
 | Variable Name | Description | Type |